flowx-ai/docs-flowx/docs/platform-deep-dive/third-party-components.md

 :::info
 Since Kafka version 2.8, the self-managed (Kraft) mode is available alongside ZooKeeper.
 It was released as a preview feature in version 3.0.
 Finally, with several improvements, it has been declared production ready in version 3.3.1.
-Kafka may possibly deprecate ZooKeeper in version 3.4.
+Kafka may deprecate ZooKeeper in version 3.4.
 :::

 ### Summary